Brown-University-Library/DHDSsummer2021/01-July-6.md

 ## Homework
 Read (or view) either the Cordell article or the Alker presentation and write a one page response.
 Please put the response in the Day 1 Reading folder in the shared google drive.
-Also read the white paper on _Documenting the Now_ in preparation for tomorrow's discussion.
+Also read the white paper on _Documenting the Now_ in preparation for tomorrow's session on web scraping.

 * Ryan Cordell ["Speculative Bibliography"](https://doi.org/10.1515/ang-2020-0041)
 * IHR Digital History Seminar.
 Zoe Alker, ["Data mining convict tattoos, 1788-1925"](https://www.youtube.com/watch?v=L5jmtExC7A4) video